 I teach weekly lessons in piano, saxophone, clarinet and low brass to young and old and everywhere in between, tailoring each lesson to the needs and abilities of the individual.
 I pride myself in offering a caring and supportive environment and helping my students understand what makes practice perfect, always striving to balance high-quality education with fun!

 I love music!
 I quit my day job to teach more lessons so that I could pass that love along to my students.
 Enjoyment of music is as important as proper technique and understanding.
-My music degree didn't teach me that, but teaching music in the schools sure helped! :) It's so much fun to see them grow as musicians and really enjoy it from the inside out!
+My music degree didn't teach me that, but teaching music in the schools sure helped! :) It's so much fun to see students grow as musicians and really enjoy music from the inside out!